Ethics Bowl Basics

 • Team A will have two minutes to brainstorm/pull a response together

 • Team A will then present its answer to the question for up to ten minutes.
-(7-8 minutes is average, but 10 is maximum.)
+(7-8 minutes is fine, but 10 is maximum.)

-• Team B then responds to Team A. This response can be critical (i.e., a disagreement with all or part of the opposition’s argument), or can be synergistic (i.e., elaborate on a point raised by the opposition).
+• Team B then responds to Team A. This response can be critical (i.e., a disagreement with all or part of the other team’s argument), or can be synergistic (i.e., elaborate on a point raised by the opposition).

-• Team B will have one minute to brainstorm/confer
+• Team B will have one minute to confer

 • Team B will then present its response/commentary for up to five minutes